 Today’s recipe is a north Indian mutton curry, also known as mutton kalia or masaledar gosht.
-I used goat meat.
-I made this for Uttar Pradesh.
-After preparing the dish, I noticed that this is a North Indian recipe but was not sure which north Indian state.
-So I made jalebis and used for UP.
+Since I made it with goat, it is goat kalia.
+The curry is dark brown in color, hence the name kalia.
+I prepared goat kalia for Uttar Pradesh and later realized it is a North Indian recipe but was unsure which north Indian state.
+So I made jalebis for UP.

 Source: youtube video

 Serves: 3 – 4

 - 150 grams or 1 cup Onions chopped/diced

 - 30 – 35 grams or 10 big Garlic Cloves

 - 2 tbsp.
 Coriander Seeds

 - 2 – 3 tsp.
 Turmeric

 - 8 Tbsp.
 Mustard Oil (can use any oil)

 - 750 grams Goat Meat cut into small pieces (I used leg pieces with bone)